 These tables give information about the characteristics of households receiving general needs social lettings.

-Estimates cover the whole social housing sector, including both housing associations and local authorities.
-The figures are based on lettings information reported through the Continuous Recording of Lettings (CORE) system for 2010-11 and the Housing Strategy Statistical Appendix.
-More information on CORE can be found on the CORE website (see link on the right).
+Estimates cover the whole social housing sector, including both Private Registered Providers (housing associations) and local authorities.
+The figures are based on lettings information reported through the Continuous Recording of Lettings (CORE) system for 2011 to 2012 and the Local Authority Housing Statistics.
+More information on CORE can be found on the CORE website.

 Participation in CORE by local authorities is not yet complete and some local authorities do not yet provide CORE data, so the local authority figures have been adjusted to take account of missing data.
-This adjustment uses a method developed by the University of Cambridge to impute figures for local authorities that did not fully participate (see ‘Related Publications’, below).
+This adjustment uses a method developed by the University of Cambridge to impute figures for local authorities that did not fully participate.

 For general needs social housing lettings, key findings include:

-- The distribution of lettings by household type has remained similar over time.
-In 2010-11 there was a small increase in the proportion to older people (a household where either the tenant or their partner is aged 60 or over) from 9.6 per cent of all general needs lettings to 10.8 per cent.
+- the distribution of lettings by household type has remained similar over time; in 2011 to 2012 the proportion to older people (a household where either the tenant or their partner is aged 60 or over) was 11% of all general needs lettings, unchanged from 2010 to 2011

 - in 2011 to 2012, 95% of lettings to existing tenants and 91% of new lettings went to UK nationals